microsoft/cvmboot/README.md

 This command installs the boot loader and associated components onto the EFI system partition (ESP) and makes various changes to the rootfs partition.
-The last argument (``cvmsign``) is the program used to sign the ``cvmboot.cpio`` file, which is located on the EFI parition.
+The last argument (``cvmsign``) is the program used to sign the ``cvmboot.cpio`` file, which is located on the EFI partition.
 Alternatively, one may use ``akssign`` for the Azure Cloud.
 The ``cvmdisk init`` subcommand is a shortcut for running ``cvmdisk prepare`` followed by ``cvmdisk protect``.